Journal of Medical Physics

-The Journal of Medical Physics is a quarterly peer-reviewed open access medical journal published on behalf of the Association of Medical Physicists of India by Medknow Publications.
-It was established in 1976 as the AMPI Medical Physics Bulletin and obtained its current name in 1996.
-It covers research in nuclear medicine.
+Journal of Medical Physics is a quarterly peer-reviewed open access medical journal published on behalf of the Association of Medical Physicists of India (AMPI) by Medknow Publications.
+It is also the official journal of the International Organization for Medical Physics (IOMP) and the Asia-Oceania Federation of Organizations for Medical Physics (AFOMP).
+The journal covers all aspects of the application of physics to medicine, including radiation dosimetry, treatment planning, quality assurance, diagnostic imaging, radiation protection, and radiation biology.